Save the Date:

-Insights, the Sun City Astronomers, and Hueco Tanks State Park and Historic Site are hosting an evening of a fun night of stargazing and astronomy talks!
-Feel free to bring your own camp chairs, telescopes, and non-alcoholic beverages for a beautiful evening under the stars at Hueco Tanks State Park and Historic Site.
-Free hot chocolate will be available.
+Insights, Sun City Astronomers, and Hueco Tanks State Park and Historic Site host an evening of stargazing and astronomy talks!
+Bring your own camp chairs, telescopes, and non-alcoholic beverages for a beautiful evening under the stars.

 Saturday, September 25th, 8 am – 1:00PM